 Every circumstance is different, but there is one thing that all wrongful termination cases have in common.
 This unifying thread is that the employer’s actions were unjust.
 Wrongful termination can be extremely emotional, particularly in circumstances where the victim has experienced discrimination based on innate characteristics.
 Some examples of unlawful termination are:

 In addition to the pain of the loss, you may feel unsure about the official classification of your experience.
 While the official reason given for termination may be legal, the underlying reason may be discriminatory and therefore qualify as a wrongful termination.
 To determine the validity of your case, it is best to speak with a wrongful termination attorney.
-They will evaluate your distinct circumstances and advise you on how to proceed.
+They will evaluate the facts of your distinct circumstances and advise you on how to proceed.

-While evaluating your situation, consider whether you have been laid-off or terminated.
-Although you may hear the terms used interchangeably in polite conversation, there is a legal difference between them.
-When you are laid-off, that means your employer is eliminating your position.
+While evaluating your situation, consider whether you have been laid off or terminated.
+Although you may hear the terms used interchangeably, there is a legal difference between them.
+When you are laid off, that means your employer is eliminating your position.
 If you were terminated, this means that they will be filling your position with a different employee.